AUTODESK X The Bentway

 The Bentway

-Once an underutilized area under the Gardiner Expressway in Toronto, The Bentway was revitalized in 2018 as a community space for public art, events, and civic activities.
-As a “shared backyard” and programming space, The Bentway team was interested to know what cutting-edge sensor technology could teach their organization about the future of public space.
+Once an underutilized area under the Gardiner Expressway in Toronto, The Bentway Phase 1 opened in 2018 as a community space for public art, events, and civic activities, and the team has recent announced plans for the Next Phase of development.
+As a “shared backyard” and programming space, The Bentway team is interested to know what cutting-edge sensor technology could teach their organization about the future of public space.

-The collaboration with Autodesk would allow The Bentway to capture data that might help engage their local community more effectively and inform future design decisions.
-In turn, as a living piece of infrastructure and public park space, The Bentway was a unique site to explore the Autodesk Research team’s human centric building design hypothesis in the real world.
+The collaboration with Autodesk has enabled The Bentway to capture data that might help engage their local community more effectively and inform future design decisions.
+In turn, as a living piece of infrastructure and public park space, The Bentway is a unique site to explore the Autodesk Research team’s human centric building design hypothesis in the real world.

 If what makes a public space successful is shared experiences, then the design process for those spaces should also be collaborative.